eway-crm/logging-log4net/README.txt

 compile-net-2.0-cp
 ==================

-We use this version to build lightweight version of log4net, that can be used in SQL CLR.
+We use this target to build lightweight version of log4net, that can be used in SQL CLR.

 Just execute build-lightweight.bat.